 We bake with unsalted butter because we want to control the salt in our recipes.
 If you use salted butter, eliminate some or all of the remaining salt.

-Corn Starch helps create a crumbly and tender texture in bakery.
+Corn Starch helps create a crumbly and tender texture in baking.
 It’s also a great thickener in sauces, soups, puddings, and pie fillings.

 We use Grade A Large eggs for consistency.

 When a recipe suggests using room temperature ingredients, you can put your eggs in a bowl of room temperature water for 5 minutes to take them to room temperature.